-Service Managers (Brokerage, Fostering, CLA) will be tracking children who have had 2 placements on a regular basis.
+Service Managers (Brokerage, Fostering, CLA) will be tracking children/young people who have had 2 placements on a regular basis.

 All professionals identified in the support plan will be responsible for agreed actions.
 The Fostering Supervising Social Worker should monitor actions agreed and escalate outstanding matters to the Fostering Team Manager and Fostering Service Manager as required.
 In most circumstances, a date will be set where the Placement Support Plan is reviewed.
 The Fostering Service Manager will escalate actions to Senior Management colleagues if delays are contributing to placement vulnerabilities.

-Any support that requires significant extra resources will need to be approved by HARP (see Authorisation for a Child to be Looked After and Funding Agreements outside HARP Procedure).
+Any support that requires significant extra resources will need to be approved by East and West Practice and Resources Panel (see East and West Practice and Resources Panel).

 The Fostering Supervising Social Worker responsible for minute taking should use the Placement Support meeting template on LCS.
-This is located under forms on the child's record.
-After completion on the child's file it will automatically be saved to the relevant carer's file.
+This is located under forms on the child/young person's record.
+After completion on the child/young person's file it will automatically be saved to the relevant carer's file.
 IRO's will automatically receive a case note alert from the SSW upon completion.

 If the placement is in the Independent Sector, the CLA Team Manager is responsible for minute taking and should use the Placement Support meeting Template on LCS.